 The other train network is the narrow gauge RENFE-FEVE, which runs several lines in Cantabria.
-The first goes from Santander to Cabezon de la Sal, via Torrelavega (trains every half an hour to Puente San Miguel, and every hour to Cabezon) (the FEVE station in Torrelavega is right in the centre of town, therefore if you want to get a train from Torrelavega to Santander, this is the one to get, not the RENFE), and is the main commuter train between Torrelavega and Santander.
-There are also twice daily trains on this line from Santander to Oviedo – a pretty if long train journey (much quicker and more frequent on the bus if you’re pressed for time), the train is slightly more upmarket than the standard commuter trains, but there is no first class.
-Other lines go from Santander to Lierganes (which incidentally has a Sunday market and makes a nice day trip), and there are three daily trains from Santander to Bilbao, although again, this journey is quicker by the more frequent bus (1hr compared to nearly 3hrs).
-The Santander-Lierganes and Santander-Astillero trains also run to the popular Valle Real shopping centre (locally just called Eroski, the name of the supermarket there).
-There is one further line which cuts through the very south of Cantabria, and runs from Bilbao to Leon, passing through villages on the south shore of the Ebro reservoir near Reinosa (it does not pass through Reinosa itself) and Mataporquera, where it is possible to connect with the Santander-Madrid RENFE line (the only point it is possible to do so).
+The first goes from Santander to Cabezón de la Sal, via Torrelavega (trains every half an hour to Puente San Miguel, and every hour to Cabezón) the FEVE station in Torrelavega is right in the centre of town, therefore if you want to get a train from Torrelavega to Santander, this is the one to get, not the RENFE, and it is the main commuter train between Torrelavega and Santander.
+There are also twice daily trains on this line from Santander to Oviedo – a pretty, if long, train journey (much quicker and more frequent is the bus if you’re pressed for time), the train is slightly more upmarket than the standard commuter trains, but there is no first class.
+Other lines go from Santander to Liérganes (which incidentally has a Sunday market and makes a nice day trip), and there are three daily trains from Santander to Bilbao, although again, this journey is quicker by the more frequent bus (1hr compared to nearly 3hrs).
+The Santander-Liérganes and Santander-Astillero trains also run to the popular Valle Real shopping centre.
+There is one further line which cuts through the very south of Cantabria, and runs from Bilbao to León, passing through villages on the south shore of the Ebro reservoir near Reinosa (it does not pass through Reinosa itself) and Mataporquera, where it is possible to connect with the Santander-Madrid RENFE line (the only point it is possible to do so).
 This line used to be a coal route, and there are now 2 trains daily.
-For more information, maps and timetables on all RENFE-FEVE trains.

 Tickets for both FEVE and RENFE local trains can be bought at the station before boarding, and this is a requirement at some stations where there are automated ticket barriers (Santander for both trains, Torrelavega also for the FEVE).
 Many stations, even smaller stations, are now also equipped with small automatic ticket machines on the platform or just outside the station.
 At stations where the ticket office is closed or non-existant, tickets can be bought on the train.